| Though Eowyn could not eat,

 Ignoring Haldir's quiet offer of help, Legolas lifted Eowyn into

-his arms and carried her towards his chambers.
-But he did not
+his arms and carried her towards his chambers, but he did not

 "Where are you going, my lord?" asked Dínendal.